 User Interface Design

-In the following set of tutorials, we will be discussing one of the more complex areas in computer science, namely how to create Graphical User Interfaces (GUI)s.
-The topic of user interfaces is complex, not just because it takes practice to learn how to program them, but also because user interfaces are created by human beings, which may or may not understand the intent of the programmer.
+In the following set of tutorials, we will be discussing one of the more complex areas in computer science, namely how to create Graphical User Interfaces (GUIs).
+The topic of user interfaces is complex, not just because it takes practice to learn how to program them, but also because user interfaces are used by human beings, who may or may not understand the intent of the programmer.
 During this overview, we will provide some context for user interfaces.
 Once this overview is complete, the next tutorials will go into the details for how we program them.

 Perhaps one of the more critical pieces of context to understand when building user interfaces is that they are designed not for a programmer, but for a human user.
 A button is made to be clicked, a tree is made to be navigated, and a textbox is made for typing.
 Each component has a different set of conventions that have been established by the computer science community over time.
 These conventions are evaluated within the academic field of Human Computer Interaction.

-In the next tutorial, we will discuss Behaviors, which describes how to use Behaviors.
+In the next tutorial, we will discuss Behaviors, which describes how to use Behaviors for GUIs.